the1lab/1lab/src/Cat/Functor/Equivalence/Path.lagda.md

 # Paths between categories

-We know that, _in_ a univalent category, paths between objects are the same thing as isomorphisms.
+We know that, _in_ a [[univalent category]], paths between objects are the same thing as isomorphisms.
 A natural question to follow up is: what are the paths _between_ univalent categories?
-We prove that the space of functors $F : \cC \to \cD$ whose mappings on objects and on morphisms are both equivalences ("isomorphisms of precategories") is an
-\r{identity system} on the space of precategories.
+We prove that the space of functors $F : \cC \to \cD$ whose mappings on objects and on morphisms are both equivalences ("isomorphisms of precategories") is an [[identity system]] on the space of precategories.

 The first thing we need to establish is that an isomorphism of precategories induces a path between its domain and codomain categories.